-ACCT 51021 Financial Accounting Theory II (3) This course examines the development, application, and importance of accounting standards, principles, and conventions, including current FASB opinions and IFRS standards.
-Issues covered relate to debt classification, contributed capital, retained earnings, statement of cash flows, leases, and pensions.
-Prerequisite: ACCT 51020.
+ACCT 51020 - Financial Accounting Theory I (3)

+This course is the first course in a two course sequence that examines the development, application, and importance of accounting standards, principles, and conventions, including current FASB opinions and IFRS standards.
+Issues covered relate to financial reporting and income statement, including specific attention to income recognition and income taxes.
+Prerequisite: ACCT 51011 or ACCT 51011 Waived.